 The Program establishes a mechanism for eligible safety-net healthcare providers to purchase drugs for certain outpatients at a significant discount.
 The safety-net providers get the benefit of any savings and revenues from the discount.
 Drugs purchased at the reduced prices may be provided only to eligible "patients" (defined later in this paper).
-Originally enacted in 1992,4 the Program was designed-as indicated by its legislative history-to allow Covered Entities "to stretch scarce Federal resources as far as possible, reaching more eligible patients and providing more comprehensive services."5
+Originally enacted in 1992,3 the program was designed-as indicated by its legislative history-to allow covered entities "to stretch scarce Federal resources as far as possible, reaching more eligible patients and providing more comprehensive services."4

-Critics of the Program contend it is not currently serving its purpose because some of the providers who participate (and benefit from the savings and revenues) actually provide little benefit to indigent populations.6 The Program's supporters, on the other hand, generally support a tightening of Program oversight, but maintain the Program does in fact provide additional revenues to safety-net providers so they can better serve their communities.7
+Critics of the program contend it is not currently serving its purpose because some of the providers who participate (and benefit from the savings and revenues) actually provide little benefit to indigent populations.5 The program's supporters, on the other hand, generally support a tightening of program oversight, but maintain the program does in fact provide additional revenues to safety-net providers so they can better serve their communities.6

-The safety-net healthcare providers eligible to participate in the Program (Covered Entities) fall into two categories: (1) certain federal grantees such as hemophilia treatment centers, federally qualified health centers (FQHC), and Ryan White programs; and (2) certain hospitals, including disproportionate share hospitals, children's hospitals, critical access hospitals, free-standing cancer hospitals, rural referral centers, and sole community hospitals.8
+The safety-net healthcare providers eligible to participate in the program (covered entities) fall into two categories: (1) certain federal grantees such as hemophilia treatment centers, federally qualified health centers, and Ryan White programs; and (2) certain hospitals, including disproportionate share hospitals (DSH), children's hospitals (PED), critical access hospitals (CAH), freestanding cancer hospitals (CAN), rural referral centers (RRC), and sole community hospitals (SCH).7

-A Covered Entity bears the responsibility for compliance with the myriad (and often vague) Program requirements.9 Furthermore, both HRSA and participating drug manufacturers have the right to audit Covered Entities for compliance.10 The remainder of this white paper will identify Program requirements that create risk for Covered Entities and suggest compliance strategies to address these risk areas.
+A covered entity bears the responsibility of compliance with the myriad (and often vague) program requirements.8 Furthermore, both HRSA and participating drug manufacturers have the right to audit covered entities for compliance.9 The remainder of this white paper will identify program requirements that create risk for covered entities and suggest compliance strategies to address these risk areas.

-Risk Areas & Compliance Tips
+Risk Areas & Compliance Tips - Current Regulation